komandotayfa/jumpjump/README.md

-My first godot game
-Made by using this awesome tutorial https://youtu.be/LOhfqjmasi0?si=h_3O9HaNeL6ebevx
+My first godot game, made by using this awesome tutorial https://youtu.be/LOhfqjmasi0?si=h_3O9HaNeL6ebevx